-- 2. 'Reportable salary' includes the following: - Acquitable saary includes the following.
+2. 'Reportable salary' includes the following:

-a) gross payments (less any bounses paid, which are separated out and disclosed in the 'bonus paid' column);
+Reportance same increases are converge. a) gross payments (less any bounses paid, which are separated out and disclosed in the 'bonus paid' column); b) reportable fringe benefits (at the net amount prior to 'grossing up' to account for tax purposes);

-b) reportable fringe benefits (at the net amount prior to 'grossing up' to account for tax purposes); - c) exempt foreign employment income; and - d) salary sacrificed benefits. - 3.
-The 'contributed superannuation' amount is the average cost to the entity for the provision of superannuation benefits to other highly paid staff' in that reportable remuneration band during - 4.
-'Reportable allowances' are the average actual allowances paid as per the 'total allowances' line on individuals' payment summaries. - 5.
-'Bonus paid' represents average actual bonuses paid during the reporting period in that reportable remuneration band.
+c) exempt foreign employment income; and

+d) salary sacrificed benefits.

+3. The 'contributed superannuation' amount is the average cost to the entity for the provision of superannuation benefits to other highly paid staff' in that reportable remuneration band during the reporting period.

+4. 'Reportable allowances' are the average actual allowances paid as per the 'total allowances' line on individuals' payment summaries.

+5. 'Bonus paid' represents average actual bonuses paid during the reporting period in that reportable remuneration band.
 The 'bonus paid' within a particular band may vary between financial years due to various factors such as individuals commencing with or leaving the entity during the financial year.

-Note 14: Remuneration of Auditors 2013 2012 \$'000 \$'000 Financial statement audit services were provided free of charge to the entity.
+Note 14: Remuneration of Auditors

+2013 \$'000 2012 \$'000

+Financial statement audit services were provided free of charge to the entity.
+42 41

 Fair value of the services provided: 42 41